-Like the midterms, the final exam will have a section of Extended Matching Set, Multiple Choice, or Multiple True/False questions and a section of essay and short answer questions.
-The exam will include material from across the entire course.
+Like the midterms, the final exam will have some Extended Matching Set, Multiple Choice, or Multiple True/False questions and some essay and short answer questions.
+The exam will include material from across the entire course and will be held from 8-11 am on Tuesday, December 16th.
+No exceptions.
+There is another section of BILD 2 in fall quarter and additional sections throughout the year should this exam time not work with your schedule.